-I think the whole confusion rests in His death.
-Until the crucifixion, He was a miracle worker, a teacher of truth, a comfort to the afflicted, a guide to the lost, friend to the friendless, health to the sick - even as some pointed out - he was Godlike.
+I think most of the time, the whole confusion rests in His death.
 On the Sunday prior to His death crowds gathered to see him ride into Jerusalem.
 The people shouted for joy.
 They expected great things from this miracle worker from Nazareth.
-Some said He was the King.
+Some said He was the King of Israel, the Messiah of God.